 School Report

-Have your school counselor or academic advisor submit your school report to Penn.
+Have your school counsellor or academic advisor submit your school report to Penn.
 The school report must be submitted online.

 Letters of Recommendation

-The University of Pennsylvania requires the submission of three letters of recommendation either from your teacher or school counselor.
+The University of Pennsylvania requires the submission of three letters of recommendation either from your teacher or school counsellor.

 Two of these letters should come from teachers who have taught you in core subjects.
-At Penn, there are two options for submitting the recommendation letter.
+At Penn, there are two options for submitting a recommendation letter.

-First, you can submit one recommendation letter from your school counselor and two from teachers.
+First, you can submit one recommendation letter from your school counsellor and two from teachers.

-Secondly, you can submit one recommendation from your counselor, one from your teacher, and any other recommendation.
+Secondly, you can submit one recommendation from your counsellor, one from your teacher, and any other recommendation.

 Mid Year Report